justanothersystem/tools/README.md

 [ConvertImage](http://www.convertimage.net/online-photo-effects/digital-painting-paint-effect.asp) - Upload an image, choose a brush size and this program converts your photo to a painting.
 Can convert image to PSD, JPG, GIF, PDF, BMP, TIF, etc. By [ConvertImage](https://twitter.com/ConvertImageNet)

 [Super Mario Paint](http://www.playretrogames.com/3031-super-mario-paint) - Online emulator to run Super Mario Paint in browser!
 Screenshot to export image?
 Works fullscreen.
 By [PlayRetroGames](Playretrogames.com).

+[IcicleBubbles](http://edankwan.com/experiments/icicle-bubbles/) - Lush bubble drawing Chrome app with WebGL, lots of tweaks, and ability to save as png/bmp.
+By [Edan Kwan](http://www.edankwan.com)